 At a Glance

-- Tasks: Manage housing services and tenant relationships in your area.
+- Tasks: Manage housing services and tenant relationships in your designated area.

 - Company: Join a dynamic team dedicated to creating safe and vibrant neighbourhoods.

-- Qualifications: Experience in housing management or client services is essential; knowledge of housing legislation is a plus.
+- Qualifications: Experience in housing management and knowledge of housing legislation is essential.

 The predicted salary is between 28000 - 38000 £ per year.